Brand Blanshard Prize

 The Brand Blanshard Prize honors Brand Blanshard, professor of philosophy at Swarthmore from 1925 to 1945, and was established by David H. Scull ’36.

-The prize is awarded annually to the student who, in the judgment of members of the Philosophy Department, submits the best essay on any philosophical topic.
+The prize of $150 is awarded annually to the student who, in the judgment of members of the Philosophy Department, submits the best essay on any philosophical topic.
 All students are eligible to compete.

 The author's name should not appear on the paper; rather, the author should use a pseudonym on the paper.
 In the envelope containing the paper, the author should enclose a second envelope in which the author reveals his or her identity.